 - View the Kennington, Oval and Vauxhall Neighbourhood Forum Area.

-Find out more about the Kennington, Oval and Vauxhall Neighbourhood Forum on their website.
+Find out more about the Kennington, Oval and Vauxhall Neighbourhood Forum.

 7. South Bank and Waterloo Neighbours Forum

-On 10 February 2014 Cabinet approved the designation of the South Bank and Waterloo Neighbourhood Forum and Area in Lambeth.
-The decision is viewable here.
-Formal consultation on the combined application took place for a period of 6 weeks from 17 October to 28 November 2013.
+On 10 February 2014 Cabinet approved the designation of the South Bank and Waterloo Neighbourhood Forum and Area in Lambeth..
+Formal consultation on the combined application took place for a period of six weeks from 17 October to 28 November 2013.

 South Bank and Waterloo Neighbours submitted their Draft Neighbourhood Plan to Lambeth and Southwark on 19 June 2018.
 Both authorities have considered the legal compliance of the submitted documents and made a decision to proceed to publication and examination.
 View the Lambeth decision taken on 18 October 2018.

 Lambeth and Southwark councils sought representations on the draft plan in accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended), between 8 November and 20 December 2018.

 The draft plan contains community aspirations and planning policies under the following headings: green infrastructure, open space and air quality; housing; development management; retail and work; social infrastructure and culture; streetscape and transport; and planning gain and mitigation.
 If ’made’ (adopted) following examination and referendum, the plan will be used in determining planning applications in the designated South Bank and Waterloo Neighbourhood Area and will form part of both councils’ development plan.